malineni4u/sig_robertai/README.md

   Convert any natural language issue into vector embeddings and search similar incidents.
 Get RCA and related CRs powered by LLMs.
     - Converts it into vector embeddings
     - Uses FAISS with Gaussian Distance to find similar past incidents
+    - Uses GenAI (LLMs) to provide:
       - Contextual incident matches
-    - Uses GenAI (LLMs) to provide:
       - Relevant RCA suggestions
       - Correlated CRs (Change Requests) based on CI and timing
-      - Helpful resolution summaries & Log Summarization.
+      - Helpful resolution summaries

 - 🧾 **Incident Investigator**
   Enter a specific incident ID to generate contextual RCA, show related CRs, and suggest resolution.